Running out of Facebook post ideas for your Facebook page?

 Do this by making sure that the brand’s logo and colors are prominent in your posts.

 Your logo should be unique and should stand out from the rest.
 Then your color should be present and prominent in most, if not all, your posts and content template.

 3. Post What Is Trending

-Social media content about trending topics are actually rewarded by the news feed algorithm.
+Social media content about trending topics is actually rewarded by the news feed algorithm.

 You can find topics that your fans are likely interested in or talk about.